Google Ads Agency Pricing Across 10 Different Niches

 Should Small Businesses Use Google Ads?

-My online biz leverages free traffic because it’s more sustainable long-term.
+My online biz uses free traffic because it’s more sustainable long-term.
 I generate consistent free traffic through a business model called local lead generation.
 This biz builds simple websites for local service providers and ranks them on Google.
 It is ideal for businesses with small budgets because it does not need a big upfront investment.
 Organic SEO efforts can sustain traffic over time, unlike paid ads that stop when you stop paying.

 conclusion-digital-marketing